 His reign coincided with the reign of Alaafin Abiodun Adegolu of Oyo in the last quarter of the 18th century.

-Baale Ologolo also instituted an impartial and unbiased, judgement in court matters.
-Ologolo Orisa-Materu children included Lajide, Laege, Oyefalu, Aboyede and Olalenmo.
+Baale Ologolo also instituted an impartial and unbiased, judgment in court matters.
+Ologolo Orisa-Materu children included Lajide, Laege, Oyefalu, Aboyede, and Olalenmo.

 8. BAALE OLUKAN ADENIYI

 Ologolo was succeeded on the throne by Olukan Adeniyi, the grandson of Lakale, the aremo (first son) of the first Soun.

 Lakale was the eighth Soun (king) of Ogbomoso.
 He gave birth to Osoru-so-koto who in turn gave birth to Olakan Adeniyi (Akanbi).

 The early rule of Adeniyi Olukan is associated with Alaafin Aole (Awole) 1789 – 1796) but Adeniyi ruled till about 1811, when he was removed by the Alaafin as a result of mal-administration of the town, and in particular when he could not reconcile with his chiefs.

 Baale Adeniyi though did practically nothing for the town but was always neat in his dress on all who came his ways.